 Wireless connectivity technologies such as Bluetooth® low energy, ANT+, ZigBee and WLAN enable consumers to record and monitor their fitness activities and make adjustments as needed – without an office visit.
 Health information can be transmitted via phone or computer, putting vital data at consumers' and fitness providers' fingertips.

-We do not sell products directly to the U.S. government for defense-related applications.
-However, our customers may use our products in end equipment that has defense- and national security-related applications.
+For example, while we do not sell products directly to the U.S. government for defense-related applications, our customers may use our products in end equipment that has defense- and national security-related applications.

 This technology can be used: